alloverse/alloverse.github.io/index.md

 ### Running your own Place server
 If you're feeling ambitious, you can boot a Place of your own using the `docker run -e ALLOPLACE_NAME="my place" -p 21337:21337/udp -it alloverse/alloplace2` command.
 In the Alloverse connect input, enter the name of the place you just created.

+### Building something more advanced

+* [How to build a VR retro arcade](https://alloverse.com/2022/02/03/how-to-make-a-retro-arcade-in-a-week-101/) on our blog steps you through building a SNES emulator in VR.